PrincetonUniversity/software_testing/02_unittest/README.md

 ## On writing tests

-When writing unit tests it is common to feel like you are creating tests that will obviously work and therefore are not worth the effort.
-In this case, remind yourself that a lot of things can go wrong when writing software.
-For instance, stray characters can get entered into code accidentally (e.g., a literal sneeze) so continue writing these tests with this in mind.
-Also, some developers debug by modifying the code and forget to return it to its original state.
-In both of these cases, even simple unit tests are very likely to find the problem.
+When writing unit tests it is common to feel like you are creating tests that will obviously work.
+It is hard to know which scenarios to test.
+It is impossible to write tests to handle ALL scenarios.
+When writing tests think about your audience.
+Write tests to help the next person who might have to use or change your code.
+This might be your future self 2 weeks from now.

+It may be helpful to start with just one test case per file.
+It is not hard to write one test.
+As you debug if you find a problem then add a new test case for that bug.
+It is easy to add one more test if the test file already exists.

+Over time you will find your tests will grow to be quite comprehensive and useful.